Multi-column subqueries

 SQL supports comparison not only with a single column, but also allows pairwise comparison of values in the main query with values in the subquery.

-For example, if we want to get information about all reservations where the accommodation price at the time of booking (Reservations.price) matches the current price of the accommodation (Room.price), we can do it as follows:
+For example, if we want to get information about all reservations where the accommodation price at the time of booking (Reservations.price) matches the current price of the accommodation (Rooms.price), we can do it as follows:

 SELECT * FROM Reservations WHERE (room_id, price) IN (SELECT id, price FROM Rooms);